 Jump Start Your Seedlings!

 While many vegetables can be started indoors, one problem with doing that is that they get acclimated to either greenhouse or indoor conditions and can be ill-suited to set out early in the season when the nighttime temperature swings can be at their most extreme.
 These tender seedlings can be easily damaged by temperatures close to freezing.
-One way to help them acclimate is to "harden them off" which is basically a methodology of slowly introducing them to the harsh outdoor environment.
+One way to help them acclimate is to "harden them off" which is basically the methodology of slowly introducing them to the outdoor environment.

 The old standby tool for doing this is a cold frame.
 A cold frame is similar to a raised bed garden, as it can sit above the main garden, but it is covered with either a poly or glass window.

 A cold frame differs from a hot bed in that a hot bed usually incorporates an additional heating source, and doesn't depend only on the solar heating from the sun shining through the window like a greenhouse.
 These additional heat sources can be as varied as a simple resistance wire electric heater to situating the bed over a manure pile.